Ada-Developers-Academy/LessonPlanning/lessons/ruby-101.md

 One item of note is that Chris Pine uses single quotations for his strings: `'hello'` instead of `"hello"`.
 You'll see that this approach becomes problematic when you have apostrophes or quotes inside your string - all of them need to be escaped with a backslash.
 Instead of using the single quote method that Mr. Pine uses, we'll stick to double quotes.
 This will be helpful down the road when we learn string interpolation.

-## Lesson: Variables
+## Lesson: Variables and Methods
 If you've done algebra, you're already familiar with variables (like a + b = c).
 It turns out that they're used A LOT in programming, too.

 So far, we haven't been able to hang on to or reuse any of the code we've written - once it's 'puts'ed, it's gone.
 Variables are a way to hold on to pieces of code so they can be used again.

+We'll walk through Chapter 4 with IRB.

+Chapter 5 of Learn to Program introduces some common methods: `.to_s`, `.to_f` and `.to_i`.
+Walk through sections 5.1 and 5.2 in IRB; 5.3 introduces some new content that we'll stop and talk about.

+## Lesson: Gets and Chomp
+This is a turning point for us!
+So far, we haven't been able to interact with our programs.
+Most web programs are for humans to use, which means they require a LOT of interaction.

+Section 5.3 of Learn to Program introduces the `gets` method. `gets` is the opposite of `puts` - it retrieves information from you, via your keyboard.

-We'll walk through Chapter 4 and Chapter 5.1-5.2 in IRB.
-For 5.3-5.6, you'll need to create script files in your "ltp" folder.
+Complete sections 5.3-5.6.
+You'll need to create script files in your "ltp" folder.
 For 5.6, create two files: `full_name_greeting.rb` and `favorite_number.rb` and make sure they get up on GitHub.

 ## Mastery Topics
 * Integers and Floats